jellydn/grout/USER_GUIDE.md

 **Directory Mappings** – Change which device directories are mapped to which RomM platforms.
 This takes you back to the platform mapping screen that appeared during setup.

-**Show Game Details** - When enabled, selecting a game shows the details screen first.
-When disabled, selecting a game immediately starts the download.
-If you know what you want and just want to grab it fast, turn this off.
+**Game Details** - When set to show, selecting a game shows the details screen first.
+When set to hide, selecting a game immediately starts the download.
+If you know what you want and just want to grab it fast, set this to hide.

-**Show Collections** - When enabled, Grout displays regular collections in the main menu.
+**Collections** - When set to show, Grout displays regular collections in the main menu.

-**Show Smart Collections** - When enabled, Grout displays smart collections in the main menu.
+**Smart Collections** - When set to show, Grout displays smart collections in the main menu.

-**Show Virtual Collections** - When enabled, Grout displays virtual collections in the main menu.
+**Virtual Collections** - When set to show, Grout displays virtual collections in the main menu.

 **Downloaded Games** - Controls how already-downloaded games appear in game lists: